Chilam-Yim/Amazon_Clone/README.md

+Remember to locate the firebase.js first and then replace all API data with yours first.

 To open the app, download the zip file.
 Open your terminal and type 'npm run start' to run the project on localhost/3000

 Disclaimer: This is an Amazon Clone for a demo only.
 No intention for stealing any personal information.
 Please do not leave your credit cards and name information.